-A sharp increase of suicide is a serious public health threat because suicide consumes as much as 17.9% of potential years of life lost (PYLL) in 2010.
+A total of 20,222 people or 16.4 per 100,000 populations end their lives by themselves in A sharp increase of suicide is a serious public health threat because suicide consumes as much as 17.9% of potential years of life lost (PYLL) in 2010.
 As the above graph shows, the absolute size of PYLL attributable to suicide has continued to occupy a sizable share in the cause-specific PYLL, while the share of other causes has declined dramatically in their size.
 In terms of PYLL, no public health measures will match the effect of suicide prevention.